Tekke of Frashër: History

-Tekkes were centers of Islamic Mysticism and theology which provided a popular alternative to normative Islam.
+Takyas (or tekkes in Turkish) were centers of Islamic mysticism and theology which provided a popular alternative to normative Islam.

 The tekke was founded at the time of Ali Pasha Tepelena.
 Nasibi Tahir Babai, a local poet and mystic, founded the tekke in either 1815 or 1825 upon his return from his travels in the Middle East.
 After his death in 1835 - upon which a tyrbe was constructed in his honour and subsequently became an important pilgrimage site - his son Jusuf Skënderasi took over.
 The tekke became well known in Southern Albania.
 During the era of Baba Alushi (1846-1902), the tekke would become not only a center of Sufi mysticism, but also a stronghold of Albanian nationalism.
 It would affect also the work of future figures of the Albanian National Awakening Şemseddin Sami Frashëri, and his brothers Naim and Abdyl.
 On 30 May 1878, the Albanian Committee of Janina held a meeting led by Baba Alushi and Abdyl Frashëri, as a countermeasure for the decisions of the Treaty of San Stefano.
 The meeting came out with several demands towards the Great Powers, which would serve as basis for the soon-to-come League of Prizren.
 The tekke served as a headquarters during the League's existence (1878-1881) and many follow up meetings were held there.

 During this period, the tekke served as a centre for the distribution of Albanian-language books (which was outlawed by the Ottoman Empire) and aided in spreading Albanian nationalist sentiment throughout the country, particularly during the leadership of Baba Alush.
 Baba Alush was followed by Baba Hysejn and Baba Zejnel Abedin (died in 1913) from Backa in the region of Skrapar; Baba Zejnel even gave refuge to Albanian freedom fighter Mihal Grameno and his fighters, dressing them up as dervish novices to disguise them from Ottoman Turkish troops who raided the tekke.
 During his stay, Grameno recorded that the tekke was superbly clean and orderly under the leadership of Baba Zejnel Abedin, who was described to be a true holy man who worked to help the poor.
 Both Muslims and Christians deeply respected Baba Abedin, and the 15-16 dervishes who served under him were also well-educated patriots who were crucial to the Albanian National Awakening by functioning as emissaries and preachers of Albanian national sentiment.